Why Pandiculation is Better For You Than Stretching

 And it’s not just household pets that pandiculate; we do too.
-In fact, all mammals and most invertebrates such as birds do to.
+In fact, all mammals and most vertebrates such as birds do too.
 Try yawning right now - that’s a form of pandiculation.
 What happens when you yawn is that you are contracting the muscles of your jaws, neck and upper chest, lengthening them, and then relaxing them to improve alertness.
 Yawning is usually an involuntary movement but you can initiate this yourself too.
 Notice how good that made you feel?

 Confusing pandiculation with a one-second stretch is easy.
 That’s why we think our pets are stretching when we observe them pandiculating.
 Animals don't need to stretch to be flexible, they pandiculate and move often with full range of motion.
 Just like children do!